Latte Filters

 indent (int $level=1, string $char="\t")

-Indents a text from left by a given number of tabs or other characters which we specify in the second optional argument.
+Indents text from the left by a given number of tabs or other characters specified in the second argument.
 Blank lines are not indented.

 <div>